rdfgdfgdfg/strongFormat/docs/use.md

 # use
-everything is in namespace TUT::format
+everything is in namespace TUT::re

 |box name|inheritance path|use|template
 |---|---|---|---